Street Fighter II Turbo: Arcade

-In Japan, Game Machine listed Street Fighter II' Turbo on their February 1, 1993 issue as being the second most-successful table arcade cabinet of the month, outperforming titles such as Warriors of Fate and Street Fighter II': Champion Edition.
+In Japan, Game Machine listed Street Fighter II Dash Turbo as the second most successful table arcade cabinet of January 1993, outperforming titles such as Capcom's own Warriors of Fate and Street Fighter II Dash.
 Street Fighter II' Turbo went on to become the highest-grossing arcade game of 1993 in Japan.

 In North America, the RePlay arcade charts listed Street Fighter II Turbo as the top-grossing software conversion kit in March 1993, and then again April and June 1993.
 It was also one of the five top-grossing arcade games during Summer 1993.

 Console

 In Japan, the Super Famicom version topped the Famitsu sales charts in July 1993.

-Worldwide, the SNES version sold 4.1 million copies in total.
+Worldwide, the SNES version sold 4.1 million copies in total, making it the ninth best-selling game for the console.

 Accolades

-In the February 1994 issue of Gamest, Street Fighter II' Turbo, along with Super Street Fighter II, was nominated for Best Game of 1993, but lost to Samurai Spirits.
-Turbo was ranked as sixth, while placing fifth in the category of Best Fighting Games.
+In the February 1994 issue of Gamest, Street Fighter II Turbo, along with Super Street Fighter II, was nominated for Best Game of 1993, but lost to Samurai Spirits.
+Turbo was ranked sixth, while placing fifth in the category of Best Fighting Games.
 Nintendo Power rated the game the third best SNES game of 1993.

 Retrospective

-In 1996, GamesMaster ranked the game 9th on their "Top 100 Games of All Time."
-In 1997, Electronic Gaming Monthly listed Street Fighter II Turbo as the best arcade game of all time.
-They also listed the Super NES conversion as the fifth best console game of all time, explaining that it was the last and best refinement of Street Fighter II before the basic formula of the series changed with the Super and Alpha installments.
-In 2018, Complex rated the game 6th on their The Best Super Nintendo Games of All Time and called the game the best fighting game on the SNES.
+In 1996, GamesMaster ranked the game ninth on their list of the "Top 100 Games of All Time."
+In 1997, Electronic Gaming Monthly named Street Fighter II Turbo the best arcade game of all time; they also listed the Super NES conversion as the fifth best console game of all time, explaining that it was the last and best refinement of Street Fighter II before the basic formula of the series changed with the Super and Alpha installments.
+In 2018, Complex ranked the SNES version sixth on their list of "The Best Super Nintendo Games of All Time", calling it the best fighting game on the console.